matthewasisgress/multiway-classification/README.md

 Gill, 2025), **keras3** (Kalinowski, Allaire, and Chollet, 2025), **rhdf5**
 (Fischer, Smith, and Pau, 2025), and **plotly** (Sievert, 2020).
-Note that R package **cpfa** depends on R package **mulitway** (Helwig, 2025), which itself depends on R package **CMLS** (Helwig, 2025).
+Note that R package **cpfa** depends on R package **mulitway** (Helwig, 2025), which itself depends on **CMLS** (Helwig, 2025).

 ## Data

 This project uses three datasets.
 First, it uses the MNIST dataset (LeCun, Cortes, and Burges, 1998; LeCun et al., 2002).
-Yann LeCun and Corinna Cortes hold the copyright of the MNIST dataset, which is a derivative work from original NIST datasets.
+Yann LeCun and Corinna Cortes hold the copyright of the MNIST dataset, which is a derivative work from the original NIST datasets.
 The MNIST dataset is made available under the terms of the CC BY-SA 3.0 license, which can be viewed here:
 <https://creativecommons.org/licenses/by-sa/3.0/deed.en>.
 Moreover, this project